seuyh/Telegram-Chat-Exporter/README.md

     * Enter your `API ID`, `API Hash`, phone number, and a name for the session file (e.g., `my_account`).
     * You will receive a login code from Telegram.
 Enter it when prompted.
     * If you have 2-Step Verification enabled, you will also be asked for your password.
-    * Your session will be securely saved in the `sessions/` folder.
+    * Your session will be saved in the `sessions/` folder.

     > **Note on Sessions:** This tool uses **Telethon** for session management.
 Only session files created by this tool or other Telethon-based applications are compatible.

 3.  **Exporting a Chat:**
     * On subsequent runs, choose `Use existing session` to log in instantly.
     * From the main menu, you can browse, search, or directly specify the chat you wish to export.
-    * Follow the on-screen prompts to configure your export (e.g., download media).
-All yes/no questions default to "yes," so you can simply press `Enter` to confirm.
+    * Follow the on-screen prompts to configure your export (e.g., download media, set a max file size).

 4.  **Viewing the Result:**
     * Once the process is complete, you will find a new folder inside the `exports/` directory containing your `messages.html` file and any downloaded media.